kushyzee/100-days-of-code/log.md

 **Thoughts**: I had a hard time understanding recursions after watching the CS50 lecture video about it so I did some research about it and I found a really good YouTube channel that explained it very well and I have understood a lot about recursions, far better than what I got from CS50

+### Day 34: July 22.
+2022

+**Today's progress**: completed CS50 lab 3 problem set

+**Thoughts**: I worked on CS50 lab 3 problem which involved figuring out which sorting algorithm is used for several .txt files that contained thousands of numbers.
+I accomplished this by comparing the run times of some of the files